Banknotes of the pound sterling: Bank of England banknotes

 Most sterling notes are issued by the Bank of England.
 These are legal tender in England and Wales.
 Bank of England notes are generally accepted in the Overseas Territories which are at parity with sterling.
 In Gibraltar, there are examples of pairs of automatic cash dispensers placed together, one stocked with Bank of England notes, and the other with local ones.

 Scottish banknotes

-These are the recognised currency in Scotland, although they are not legal tender (nor are Bank of England notes).
+Banknotes issued by Scottish banks are the recognised sterling currency in Scotland, although they are not legal tender (nor, in Scottish law, are Bank of England notes).
 They are always accepted by traders in Scotland, and are usually accepted elsewhere in the United Kingdom.
-However, some outside Scotland may be unfamiliar with the notes and they are sometimes refused.
+However, some retailers outside Scotland may be unfamiliar with the notes and they are sometimes refused.
 Institutions such as clearing banks, building societies and the Post Office will readily accept Scottish bank notes.
 Branches of the Scottish note-issuing banks situated in England dispense Bank of England notes and are not permitted to dispense their own notes from those branches.
 Modern Scottish banknotes are denominated in sterling, and have exactly the same value as Bank of England notes; they should not be confused with the former pound Scots, a separate currency which was abolished in 1707.